Atlantic Camel Caravan - Coastal Trek

 Coastal Camel Caravanning!

-Breathtaking Atlantic Coastal Trekking and Camping including all meals, transfers and camels!
+Breathtaking Atlantic Coastal Trekking including all meals, transfers and camels!

-- A week of trekking with camels along Morocco`s Atlantic coastline
+- A week of trekking along Morocco`s spectacular Atlantic coastline

 - Remote coastal villages and breathtaking cliff top walking

-- The picturesque town of Essaouira - UNESCO World Heritage
+- Stay in the picturesque town of Essaouira - UNESCO World Heritage

-North of Agadir, the Atlantic coast of Morocco is wild, remote and beautiful.
-This superb walking holiday spends a week following this dramatic shoreline, camping out amongst the dunes and enjoying ever-changing views of headlands, cliffs and endless fine sand beaches.
-Travelling in a caravan with a team of camels and their colourful drivers and visiting villages en route, this trek is a cultural experience as much as it is a real adventure.
-Most afternoons are free for swimming and beach games, or for relaxing.
-The trek ends in the ancient, white-painted port of Essaouira, a fascinating town, whose castellated walls and rows of cannon, still pointing out to sea, are a reminder of the days when pirates and other raiders threatened this coast.
-With its thriving fishing fleet, maze of market streets and numerous handicraft workshops, this is a great place to explore.
+The wild Atlantic coast of Morocco is remote and beautiful and this superb walking holiday spends a week following this dramatic shoreline, camping out amongst the dunes and enjoying ever-changing views of headlands, cliffs and endless fine sand beaches.
+Travelling in a traditional caravan with a team of camels and their colourful drivers and visiting villages en route, this trek is a cultural experience as much as it is a real adventure.
+Most afternoons are free for swimming and relaxing with the trek ending in the ancient, white-painted port of Essaouira.
+A fascinating town, whose castellated walls and rows of cannon, still pointing out to sea, are a reminder of the days when pirates and other raiders threatened this coast.
+With its pretty houses, thriving fishing fleet, maze of market streets and numerous handicraft workshops, this is a great place to explore.
 Returning to Marrakech, the holiday is completed by an afternoon's exploration of the fascinating labyrinth of the souks and an entertaining evening in the famous and incredibly exotic Djemaa-el-Fna.
-If you're looking for a different perspective on Morocco, this is one holiday to consider!
+If you're looking for a totally different perspective on Morocco, this is the holiday to consider!

 Is this holiday for you?